whiteheadol/overlook/README.md

 ## Possible Future Extensions
 - I hope to build out **manager** functionality in the future, as laid out in the extension section of the spec.
-- I also hope to add a feature that will allow the user to sort their booked rooms by data, either ascending or descending.
+- I also hope to add a feature that will allow the user to sort their booked rooms by date, either ascending or descending.

-FIX THIS!!!!
 ## Set Up
-1. Fork and clone this repo.
-2. Read this README thoroughly.
+1. Clone this repo to your local machine.
+2. `cd` into your local directory.
+3. Run `npm install`.
+4. Run `npm start`.
+5. Clone the [project's API](https://github.com/turingschool-examples/overlook-api) to your local machine as well.
-3. Type `cd whats_cookin` to move into the root directory.
+6. `cd` into the API directory.
-4. run `npm install` to install neccessary dependencies.
+7. Run `npm install` in the API directory.
-5. Run `npm start`.
+8. Run `npm start` in the API directory.
-6. Copy the url given by running `npm start` and open in your browser.
+9. Once both directories are running in separate tabs of your terminal, copy the local address from the main project's directory into your browser.
-7. Enjoy exploring the recipe database.
+10. Enjoy exploring the application!

 ## Contributors
 - Olivia Whitehead (GitHub: whiteheadol)